zoom/zoom-winsdk-electron/README.md

 ## Frequently Asked Questions (FAQ)

 * :one: `Error: Module version mismatch.
 Expected 50, got 57.at Error (native)`:
-  * Our Electron SDK requires **Node.js version 8.12.0** and if you have higher version, you will get this error message.
-Using **Node.js 8.12.0** will resolve this problem.
+  * Our Electron SDK requires **Node.js version 8.12.0 and electron version 2.0.7** and if you have higher version, you will get this error message.
+Using **Node.js 8.12.0 and electron 2.0.7** will resolve this problem.
 * Not finding what you want?
 We are here to help!
 Please visit our [Zoom Developer Community Forum](https://devforum.zoom.us/) for further assistance.

 ## Support